Arnab941/Enterprise-AI/README.md

 # Enterprise-AI
-This is a solution for a TCS INFRAMIND Season-4 problem statement named Enterprise AI.
+This is a solution for a TCS INFRAMIND Season-4 Rounnd 2 problem statement named Enterprise AI.

 The link for the dataset: https://www.kaggle.com/nehasontakke/amazon-unlocked-mobilecsv